 We monitor stock levels proactively and rigorously, and our equipment levels have not been disrupted since lockdown began.

 In summer 2020 we were part of a pilot programme for increased regular testing of colleagues and residents which was then introduced at care homes across the country.
-We have also introduced the 'instant' Lateral Flow Testing at homes, which produces a result within 30 minutes and further increases safety around visiting.
+We have also introduced the 'instant' Lateral Flow Device (LFD) testing for all visitors to our homes, which produces a result within 30 minutes and further increases safety around visiting.

 In addition to this we carry out temperature, oxygen and wellbeing checks daily on all residents in our homes.
 Anyone displaying symptoms is immediately tested and then has in room care away from other residents until the results are known.